Narendra180/scrape-pharmeasy/README.md

 It is coded by using java, selenium, apache poi.

 The result excel file will be saved in data folder of the project.

+script file is located in src/com/example/webscraping with name Scrape.java